Adamh1990/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

 It means the content isn't limited to certain people with certain devices; you can access the web(page/site/etc) on cell phone or desktop -EASILY- alike.
+Including being able to access the web page on multiple devices like screenreaders

 2. Talk about 3 different things you can do to ensure your website is accessible.